North Korea spy agency runs arms operation out of Malaysia, U.N. says

 Glocom advertises and exhibits its wares without disclosing its North Korean connections.

-An advertisement in the September 2012 edition of the Asian Military Review said Glocom develops radios and equipment for "military and paramilitary organisations".
+An advertisement in the September 2012 edition of the Asian Military Review said Glocom develops radios and equipment for "military and paramilitary organizations".

 A spokesman for the magazine confirmed the ad had been bought by Glocom, but said the magazine was unaware of its alleged links to North Korea.